Skip to content

 Known as the ‘Rice Bowl of Tamil Nadu’, as it boasts some of the most fertile lands in India, producing vast quantities of rice, Thanjavur is also famed for its Chola dynasty temples and rich cultural heritage.
 At the end of our ride we complete the busier section of road into town in our vehicle.

-Day 6 – Chettiar mansions and cooking demonstration of famous Chettinad cuisine (B,D)
+Day 6 – Chettiar mansions and cooking demonstration of famous Chettinad cuisine (B,L,D)

 This morning, we leave the Chola heartland of Tamil Nadu as we head further south into the Chettinad region of Tamil Nadu.
 Known for its impressive mansions built in the late 19th and early 20th centuries by wealthy traders known as Chettiars, we’ll cycle past these lavish mansions that once showcased the wealth and power of the Nattukottai Chettiar community.

-Day 7 – Ride to Madurai and witness the Bed Ceremony ritual at Meenakshi Temple (B D)
+Day 7 – Ride to Madurai.
+Visit to Madurai Palace and rickshaw ride to Meenakshi Temple (B)

 We leave Chettinad this morning and will be making our way to Madurai via a couple of interesting stops.
 We’ll cycle past granite quarries and mason workshops who are responsible for carving temple pillars for over 2,500 years.
 Our ride will take us past local villages until we reach Karrupur, where we’ll have lunch.

-Day 9 – Morning visit to Madurai Flower market.
-Cross into the lush Western Ghats (B)
+Day 8 – Cross into the lush Western Ghats (B,L)

 Today we continue our journey through the Cardamom Hills with a short transfer before reuniting with our bikes.
 We’ll pause for a welcome tea stop at a local factory, learning about the tea-making process and the history of the industry in India.